kyma-project/community/concepts/eventing-code-guidelines.md

 ## Testing Pyramid in Kyma

 The following describes the different testing levels for Kyma.
 These levels are usually seen as a [pyramid](https://en.wikipedia.org/wiki/Test_automation#Testing_at_different_levels):
-- at the `lower end` of the pyramid you should have the `most` test cases because they are usually very `fast`, however you are limited in what you can test because external dependencies are `mocked`.
+- at the `lower end` of the pyramid, you should have the `most` test cases because they are usually very `fast`, however, you are limited in what you can test because external dependencies are `mocked`.
 Unit tests are an example of this.
-- at the `higher` end of the pyramid there are usually `less` tests because these tests take `longer`.
-However these tests are a more realistic scenario of how the end user will use our product.
+- at the `higher` end of the pyramid, there are usually `less` tests because these tests take `longer`.
+However, these tests are a more realistic scenario of how the end-user will use our product.
 E2E tests are an example of this.

 ### Controller Integration Tests (kubebuilder)